cazzara/PythonSimpleNetworkScanner/README.md

-# Python Simple Port Scanner
+# Python Simple Network Scanner

 Educational project to build a simple port scanner in Python using Scapy.